 2. Skills Development

-In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to become a chiropractic in Canada.
+In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to becoming a chiropractor in Canada.

 3. Understanding Canadian Workplaces

-Canadian employers who often do not know how to assess education and work experience from other countries, may require or prefer you to have experience working in Canada.
+Canadian employers who often do not know how to assess education and work experience from other countries, may require or prefer you to have Canadian work experience.
 Lack of local market experience can pose a challenge for newcomers, but there are ways to overcome some of these challenges.

 4. Job Finding Techniques

-The Canadian job market is very competitive, so be prepared and understand each of the steps needed to gain employment.
-As well, finding a job in Canada may be very different than in your home country.
+The Canadian job market is very competitive, so prepare and understand the steps to gain employment.
+As well, finding a job in Canada may be different than in your home country.

 The National Occupational Classification (NOC) is Canada’s reference on occupations.
 It provides job descriptions, occupational statistics and labour market information.
-Finding a job in Canada may be different than in your home country and you may need help finding job vacancies, updating your resume, writing cover letters, preparing for interviews, and understanding what Canadian employers… read more
+Finding a job in Canada may be different than in your home country.
+You may need help to find job vacancies, update your resume, write cover letters, prepare for interviews, and understand what Canadian employers… read more